+The Life of Dr. Henry Barton Jacobs

+In 1888, Dr. Henry Barton

+Jacobs-a recent graduate

+changing decision.
+Rather

+than establish a private

+practice in Boston, Dr.

+a position in Baltimore as the private physician

+to Robert Garrett, the

+wealthy president of the Baltimore and Ohio

+(B&O) Railroad.
+His

+choice surprised many

+around him.
+Dr. Jacobs'

+family had deep roots

+descendent of John and

+in Massachusetts.
+A

+Jacobs instead accepted

+of Harvard Medical

+School-made a life-

+Bernadette Flynn Low, PhD

+Life as a Private Physician

-In 1888, Dr. Henry Barton Jacobs-a recent graduate of Harvard Medical School-made a lifechanging decision.
-Rather than establish a private practice in Boston, Dr. Jacobs instead accepted a position in Baltimore as the private physician to Robert Garrett, the wealthy president of the Baltimore and Ohio (B&O) Railroad.
-His choice surprised many around him.
-Dr. Jacobs' family had deep roots in Massachusetts.
-A descendent of John and Priscilla Alden of Mayflower renown, he grew up in the small village of Assinippi, Massachusetts, on the farm his family had owned since 1776.
+Dr. Henry Barton Jacobs.
+Norwell Historical Society.
+Priscilla Alden of Mayflower renown, he grew up in the small village of Assinippi, Massachusetts, on the farm his family had owned since 1776.
 As a newly minted physician, he had been looking forward to life as a Boston doctor.
 However, fate intervened when he answered a newspaper advertisement placed by Mary Frick Garrett, Robert's wife, seeking a full-time doctor to care for her husband.
 Robert's father, John Work Garrett, had famously led the B&O Railroad until his death in 1884.
 That same year, Robert become the company's new president.
 Unlike his father, Robert was not well suited to the position and overexertion resulted in debilitating illness.
 With Robert as his sole patient, Dr. Jacobs entered a life vastly different from what he had planned.
 For the next eight years, he focused on treating every manifestation of Robert's illness.
 He also experienced the advantages of the opulent Garrett lifestyle as he accompanied the couple on the elaborate excursions Mary Frick planned to delight, distract, or comfort the ailing Robert.
 An educated man with many cultural interests, Dr. Jacobs was no doubt a pleasant addition to life in the Garrett household, especially for Mary Frick, who, like the doctor, valued her family, education, and heritage.
 The two also shared an appreciation for Baltimore's thriving Gilded Age society, and Dr. Jacobs became a respected member of the community through his association with the Garretts.

-After Robert's death in 1896, Dr. Jacobs took a teaching position at the Johns Hopkins School of Medicine and rented a house at 3 West Franklin Street with several of his colleagues.
-His neighbors were the school's physician-in-chief, Dr. William Osler, and his wife, Grace Revere Osler.
-Known for his generosity, erudition, and leadership in the medical community, Dr. Osler promoted sharing discoveries and innovations through publication.
+A New Position and a Lifelong Friendship After Robert Garrett's death in 1896, Dr. Jacobs took a teaching position at the Johns Hopkins School of Medicine and rented a house at 3 West Franklin Street with several of his colleagues.
+His neighbors included the school's physicianin-chief, Dr. William Osler, and his wife, Grace Revere Osler.
+Known for his generosity, erudition, and leadership in the medical community, Dr. Osler promoted sharing

+Sir William Osler

+2024

+discoveries and innovations through publication.
 His library became a valuable resource for his young colleagues, and he invited them to access it as often as they could, leaving a key available for the neighbors he fondly referred to as the "Latchkeyers."
 Drs.
 Osler and Jacobs quickly forged what would become a lifelong friendship.

+Courtship and Marriage